CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM_Config.md

 !!! observation

-    1. `spark.yarn.shuffle.server.recovery.disabled` was not found by ChatGPT4o (or NotebookML).
+    1. `spark.yarn.shuffle.server.recovery.disabled` was not found by ChatGPT4o (or NotebookLM).
     2. ChatGPT4o found 44 parameters in the first prompt.
     3. When the concept of placeholder config parameters was explained in the second prompt, ChatGPT made 2 mistakes and thereby got many config parameters wrong
           1. it did not extend the example to all the placeholder config parameters